 I am an Associate Professor of Religious Studies at California State University, Northridge, and previously served as Director of CSUN's Program in Civic and Community Engagement (2016-2019).
-I specialize in the study of religion and environment in American culture, with attention to questions of race, ethnicity, and class.
+As a scholar of religious studies and the environmental humanities, I specialize in the study of religion and environment in American culture, with attention to questions of race, ethnicity, and class.
 I also run workshops and programming to support faculty writers.

 My first book, God and the Green Divide: Religious Environmentalism in Black and White (University of California Press, 2016), provides critical analysis of the contemporary American religious environmental movement.
 Through an in-depth ethnographic study of Faith in Place, an interfaith environmental nonprofit in Chicago that has partnered with over 900 congregations and is notable for the racial and ethnic diversity of its coalition, I uncover varied agendas and motivations that participants brought to their religious environmental involvement.
 Faith in Place leaders embraced the broad category of religion to encompass diverse groups into their cause, suggesting that every religion supported concern for the earth so all people of faith ought to take measures to protect the planet.
 Yet in practice the shape and meaning of religious environmentalism varied based on race, ethnicity, and class.
 Based on these observations I argue that the spread of religious environmentalism in the United States has relied not simply on the “ecological dimensions” of scriptures, theology, and religious traditions, but also on latent assumptions about race, ethnicity, and class.